ATPF Volunteer Executive Director & Co-Founder

 Caitlyn joined the ATPF team as a part-time employee in June 2015 and contributes as the Chief Financial Officer.

 Julie is the Executive Director of Development, Community Fundraising at UC San Diego.
 She received a Bachelor's degree in International Relations from Scripps College and a Master's degree in Public Administration from USC.
-Julie has over 20 years of experience in the philanthropic sector and has been a dedicated Volunteer Advisor and Educator for ATPF since 2007.
+Julie has over 20 years of experience in the philanthropic sector and has been a dedicated Volunteer Advisor for ATPF since 2007.

 Sandi Anderson had been an active Autism Tree Project Foundation volunteer since its inception nine years ago.
 She and her husband, Jeff, have two adult sons on the autism spectrum.
 Her many years of experience advocating, homeschooling, and special needs training in academics, health, and life skills enable her to encourage others in their journey with a vast resource of connections and creative solutions.
 Sandi is a founding member/chairman of Jeremiah's Ranch, a group home community established in Fallbrook, CA.